Ingeniousware/Stormwater-Management-Model/README.md

 This code respository has been forked from the SWMM source code repository maintained by the Open Water Analytics group.

-For support regarding this code or further extensions do not hesitate in contacting us:  contact@ingeniousware.net
+For support regarding this code or any further extensions do not hesitate in contacting us:  contact@ingeniousware.net